w3f/polkadot-wiki/docs/learn-registrar.md

 service in the Kusama and Polkadot networks that only charges a small fee (0.04 KSM) on Kusama, and no fees on Polkadot (although there may be a small fee in the future).
 However, you will of course need to reserve some DOT in your account while you have an identity, no matter which registrar you use.
-For details on amount necessary to reserve, as well as the identity system as a whole, see the [identity](learn-identity.md) page.
+For details on the amount necessary to reserve, as well as the identity system as a whole, see the [identity](learn-identity.md) page.

 > **Note**: The registrar bot will not ask you to send any DOT, and never expose your private keys